 In October 1997 NASA launched the Cassini spacecraft to explore Saturn and its moons.
 Due to arrive at Saturn in 2004, the spacecraft will eventually establish an orbit around the moon Titan and then launch a probe, called Huygen, into the moon's atmosphere.
-Atmospheric data is relayed from Huygen to the Cassini spacecraft and then transmitted back to earth.
+Atmospheric data is relayed from Huygen to the Cassini spacecraft and then transmitted back to Earth.
 Engineers discovered last year that communications between the Huygen probe and the Cassini spacecraft would fail due to unanticipated Doppler effects, which could lead to a total loss of data on Titan's atmosphere.
 Fortunately, this problem was discovered in time and flight plan changes are being implemented to compensate for the Doppler effect [1].

 But there is an even more important issue to consider: adaptive control strategies for autonomous spacecraft.
 Control strategies are critical ingredients of a space mission because they indicate what actions are to be taken by the spacecraft in response to environmental conditions.
 The Doppler problem on the Cassini spacecraft would only cause loss of data.
-Although such a loss is not to be taken lightly, it is inconsequential when compared to the loss of the spacecraft itself, which is entirely possible if the system is trying to adapt to an unanticipated environmental condition by switching to a new-and presently undefined-control strategy.
+Although such a loss is not to be taken lightly, it is inconsequential when compared with the loss of the spacecraft itself, which is entirely possible if the system is trying to adapt to an unanticipated environmental condition by switching to a new-and presently undefined-control strategy.

 Reconfiguration was able to correct the Cassini spacecraft problem, and it may well prove to be the key to handling a whole host of such problems.
 More specifically, reconfigurable circuitry which can adopt different functionality can help to compensate for unanticipated environmental conditions.
-Reconfigurable circuitry or systems are also beneficial for fixing failures because it eliminates the need for redundant hardware-which consumes precious space and weight-by simply reconfiguring the existing hardware to compensate for the failure.
+Reconfigurable circuitry or systems are also beneficial for fixing failures because it eliminates the need for redundant hardware (which consumes precious space and weight) by simply reconfiguring the existing hardware to compensate for the failure.
 But, despite the enormous advantages of reconfiguration, there remains a very important question:

-Question 1 If new reconfiguration information must originate from Earth, will it arrive in time to do any good?
+Question 1.
+If new reconfiguration information must originate from Earth, will it arrive in time to do any good?

-Communications between Earth and Mars takes around 10 minutes, which means the likelihood of receiving new configuration information for deep space missions-in a timely manner-is not good.
+Communications between Earth and Mars takes around 10 min, which means the likelihood of receiving new configuration information for deep space missions-in a timely manner-is not good.
 Consequently, we must answer Question 1 in the negative.

-The solution to the problem raised by Question 1 may lie with adaptive systems-i.e., systems capable of reconfiguring themselves in response to faults or a changing operational environment.
+The solution to the problem raised by Question 1 may lie with adaptive systems, i.e., systems capable of reconfiguring themselves in response to faults or a changing operational environment.
 Of particular interest is whether this adaption can be performed in-situ (in place), which removes any reliance upon Earth-bound resources for new configuration information.
-Stoica et. al [2] points out that much of the previous work on adaptive systems has been restricted to sensors and signal-conditioning circuitry because of the dire consequences of evolving an unsafe control strategy.
-Nevertheless, the ability to adaptively control spacecraft-without requiring human intervention-is still an area of enormous research interest [3].
+Stoica et al. [2] points out that much of the previous work on adaptive systems has been restricted to sensors and signal-conditioning circuitry because of the dire consequences of evolving an unsafe control strategy.
+Nevertheless, the ability to adaptively control spacecraft without requiring human intervention is still an area of enormous research interest [3].

-We believe our approach is the first step towards solving this problem.
-Specifically, we have developed a method for adapting control strategies in ways that are guaranteed to be disaster-free during the reconfiguration process.
+Self-adaption suggests the system configuration evolves over time.
+Canham and Tyrell [4] demonstrated fault tolerance can be built into an evolutionary process, which can then accommodate real-world faults.
+We believe our approach, which incorporates an evolutionary process, is the first step towards solving the problem raised in Question 1.
+Specifically, we have developed a method for adapting control strategies in ways that are guaranteed to be disaster free during the reconfiguration process.
 This paper documents the key elements of our method.